How can you help?

 Did you know that in Canada there are an estimated 1.7 million families in need of safe, decent and affordable housing right now?
 Some families have homes, but they are located in unsafe areas or they are not in adequate condition.
 Other families have homes, but struggle to make ends meet; sometimes not being able to pay for proper heating or food after paying their rent.

 So how can you help?
 It’s simple: all you need is a pencil and paper.
-Write a composition, essay, or poem (accompanied with video if you’d like) and tell us what home means to you.
+Write a composition, essay, or poem and tell us what home means to you.
 When you enter $10 will be donated by Genworth Canada to your local Habitat for Humanity.
 Each grade will have a grand prize winner and three runners-up.

-Three contest runners-up per grade will receive a $5,000 grant towards a Habitat build project of their choice, an electronic tablet and pizza party for their class.
+Three contest runners-up per grade will receive a $10,000 grant towards a local Habitat build project, an electronic tablet and pizza party for their class.

 Your participation will help a family build their home and achieve strength, stability and self-reliance.